marienaq/mellonhead/README.md

 ## How does it work?

 `research_query.py` does the following:
-# Query ArXiv for research with "Generative AI" or "LLM" in any field (title, summary, etc.) return data in order of how recent the entry was updated
+1. Query ArXiv for research with "Generative AI" or "LLM" in any field (title, summary, etc.) return data in order of how recent the entry was updated
-# Keep entries updated yesterday.
+2. Keep entries updated yesterday.
 For each:
-# # Get an easier to read (and shorter) summary of the abstract from OpenAI
+    - Get an easier to read (and shorter) summary of the abstract from OpenAI
-# # Get a list of keywords from OpenAI based on the asbstract and ArXiv keywords
+    - Get a list of keywords from OpenAI based on the abstract and ArXiv keywords
-# # Send to slack a message that describes the research including title, link to the full paper, date published and last updated, keywords, summmary and original abstract.
+    - Send to Slack a message that describes the research including title, link to the full paper, date published and last updated, keywords, summary, and original abstract.

 This script is intended to run once a day.